5 Steps to Make Your Marketing Supply Chain More Efficient

 5. Implement better reporting, tracking and allocating of costs

 Do you know where your materials are and what they cost you?
-A system that can track inventory and availability is critical, particularly for rush projects.
+A marketing supply chain management system that can track inventory and availability is critical, particularly for rush projects.

-A key part of improving the Marketing Supply Chain is tracking and measuring your spending, including ensuring that specific budgets track the right items and costs.
-A single integrated platform with fewer vendors and more consistent workflows makes this task considerably simpler.
+A key part of improving the marketing channel and supply chain management is tracking and measuring your spending, including ensuring that specific budgets track the right items and costs.
+A single integrated supply chain management marketing platform with fewer vendors and more consistent workflows makes this task considerably simpler.

 Clayton Kendall can help.
-Our branded merchandise programs help franchise communities scale rapidly, save money and better manage their promotional items, signage, apparel and marketing pieces.
+Our branded merchandise programs for efficient marketing supply chain management help franchise communities scale rapidly, save money and better manage their promotional items, signage, apparel and marketing pieces.